Categories

 The 500-page report was 2 years in the making.
 The result: The panel of three economists rejected a basic income guarantee in favour of fixing the existing hotchpotch of BC income supports and services.
 It make 65 recommendations on how to do this.
 Bottom line: It leaves many low-income adults of working age, including single parents (mostly women) and others trying to survive on welfare living in deep poverty.

-Category: Media coverage
+Media coverage Prince Edward Island

 Charlottetown – The Guardian (10 Dec, 2020): PEI’s Report from the all-party Special Committee on Poverty recommended implementing a Basic Income Guarantee (BIG) in PEI as a test case for all of Canada – but it also included a backup plan if the federal government declines to partner with PEI to deliver a province-wide program.
 Plan B is another pilot reaching one-tenth of the people who need a basic income in PEI.
 BIG advocates say no to Plan B.